 And so it is with my grief.
 My beloved little brother Tom Roush died earlier this year.
 We were born a year, a month, and a day apart, and we were a set.

 This planet is teeming with 7.7 billion people, but in the absence of a single human being—this particular human being—my world feels hollow and empty.
 It was so, so much richer when he was in it.

-Like the mountains, my grief looms larger depending on environmental conditions, and my loss seems much bigger on those days.
+Like the mountains, my grief looms larger depending on environmental conditions, and my loss seems bigger on those days.

 But sometimes, the mountains are invisible.
 At night, for example, I become blissfully unaware of my loss, only to rediscover it in the disorientation of morning, when I feel the weight of sadness in my body.
-Other times, the mountains are obscured by clouds, hidden my need to attend to the banalities of life.
+Other times, the mountains are obscured by clouds, hidden by my need to attend to the banalities of life.
 But when my task is complete, the clouds part, revealing the mountains again.

 There is no moving these mountains.
 But in their mercy they grow, they shrink, they disappear altogether and, in so doing, they help me learn how to live without Tom.

 When I was a freshman and sophomore in college, I was a youth group leader at our church.
 Jill, one of my “kids,” had lost her mother to cancer when she was nine, and like other women at church, I felt drawn to take Jill under my wing.
 Her boyfriend Mike was also dear to me.